Novota15/Automated-Zpool-Scrub/README.md

 # Go zpool Scrub

-This is a program written in GO that reads the dates that each zpool was scrubbed and executes the ```zpool scrub``` command on the zpool that was scrubbed the longest time ago (accurate up to the day).
+This is a program written in GO that automates zpool scrubbing.

+It reads the dates that each zpool was scrubbed and executes the ```zpool scrub``` command on the zpool that was scrubbed the longest time ago (accurate up to the day).

 ## When Installing Go